Exact solution of Schr\"odinger equation with q-deformed quantum potentials using Nikiforov-Uvarov method: Abstract

 \section{Abstract}

-In this paper we present the exact solution of one dimensional Schr$\ddot{o}$dinger equation for Woods-Saxon plus Rosen-Morse plus symmetrical double well potential via Nikiforov-Uvarov mathematical method.
-The eigenvalues and eigenfunctions of this potential are obtained.
-The energy equations and the corresponding wave function for special cases of this potential are briefly discussed.
-The PT-symmetry and Hermiticity for this potential are also considered.
+In this paper, we present the exact solution of the one-dimensional Schr\"{o}dinger equation for the $q$-deformed quantum potentials via the Nikiforov--Uvarov method.
+The eigenvalues and eigenfunctions of these potentials are obtained via this method.
+The energy equations and the corresponding wave functions for some special cases of these potentials are briefly discussed.
+The PT-symmetry and Hermiticity for these potentials are also discussed.